robfinch/Qupls/README.md

 ### Pipeline
 Yikes!
-There are roughly nine stages in the pipeline, fetch, extract (parse), decode, rename, dispatch, queue, issue, execute and writeback.
-The first few stages (up to dispatch) are in-order stages.
+There are roughly ten stages in the pipeline, fetch, extract (parse), translate, decode, rename, dispatch, queue, issue, execute and writeback.
+The first few stages (up to rename) are in-order stages.
 #### Fetch / Extract Stages
 The first step for an instruction is instruction fetch.
 At instruction fetch two instruction cache lines are fetched to accomodate instructions spanning cache lines.